Asian stocks after Wall St pullback on Fed inflation stance

 Wall Street's benchmark S&P 500 index lost 0.7% on Monday, adding to last week's losses.

-"Markets are still digesting Jay Powell's hard-hitting message on inflation containment," said Venkateswaran Lavanya of Mizuho Bank in a report, while the European Central Bank also is giving "more hawkish" signals.
+"Markets are still digesting Jay Powell's hard-hitting message on inflation" while the European Central Bank also is giving "more hawkish" signals, said Venkateswaran Lavanya of Mizuho Bank in a report.

 On Wall Street, the S&P 500 fell to 4,030.61.
 On Friday, the benchmark index lost 3.4% in its biggest one-day drop in two months.